VHF - UHF Diplexer

 Let's Begin the Project

-One with a 5mm air gap and the other with a 3mm air gap.
+Three coils are made with a 5mm air gap and the other two are made with a 3mm air gap.

 See photo 4.
-The top 3 coils were wound on the 5mm bolt and the bottom 2 coils were wound on the 3mm bolt.
+The top 2 coils were wound on the 3mm bolt and the bottom 3 coils were wound on the 5mm bolt.

 To make the coils, use a 1mm Enameled Copper Wire.

-End with a 10 - 15mm tail and cut the wire.
+End with a 10mm tail and cut the wire.

-See photo 1.
-L2 is the middle coil left of picture.
+Photo 4.
+L2 is the middle coil bottom of picture.

-In photo 4. it shows all the coils are made.
+Photo 6. shows the picture of all the coils made.
 Make sure to leave enough tail wire to make the connection to the board.
 After the coil is wound, using a craft knife or a small file, scrape away the enameled coating off each end of the coils to expose the copper wire.
 This will allow the copper wire to be soldered to.

 To get the coil now made off the bolt, unscrew the bolt from the coil.

 Once you have made 1 coil the rest will be a lot easier to do.
-You need to make 2 more of these but now with 3.5 turns, still using the 5mm bolt.
+You need to make 2 more coils but now with 3.5 turns, still using the 5mm bolt and using the same method as above.

-Next do the same for the next coils, except wind the coil around the 3mm bolt, for this coil you only need 1.5turns.
+Next, make the last 2 coils L4, L5, except now wind the coil around the 3mm bolt, for these coils you only need 1.5turns.

 These coils are not through hole on the board, so you will need to bend each of the legs of the coil at right angles so they can be fitted to the board.